LTW85/Etherium-Forecast-Project/README.md

 **Step 4:** Everytime the Streamlit app in run, values are read in from the .pickle files for changepoint_prior_scale and seasonality_prior_scale.
 A model is built using these values and the forecast displayed.
 The current cross-validation performance metrics are also read in and displayed (14 day horizon).
 The Prohpet algorithm is very fast which helps to make this process viable.

 ## Notes
-A (free) Streamlit account required in order to build the web app component.
+A (free) Streamlit account is required in order to build the web app component.

 When executing the app using Streamlit, a model can be built and results displayed generally within 15 - 25 seconds.

 Hyper-parameter tuning and cross-validation using the model_tuning.py script generally takes between 10 - 12 minutes to complete.

 ## Download